What to do

 Construction projects may continue if all work follows required safety protocols.

 This includes public works, public facilities, commercial, residential, and mixed-use projects, as well as remodel and renovation work.
-This range of construction projects is consistent with those permitted under the March 19, 2020 order of the California State Public Health Officer.

 The state order allows workers to leave home to support the construction, operation, inspection, and maintenance of construction sites and construction projects, workers who support the supply chain of building materials, and workers who provide services that enable repair materials and equipment for essential functions.